davidgtonge/underscore-query/README.md

 was useful to have the ability to query arrays as well as Backbone Collections.
 So the library has been ported to underscore, and backbone-query now uses underscore-query.

-In updating the prokect serveral new features have been added, including the ability to use a chainable query api.
+In updating the project several new features have been added, including the ability to use a chainable query api.

 ### Features